 - 3.1 The Authority has adopted a Code of Corporate Governance, which sets out how the Authority promotes good governance.
-A copy of the code is available at <a href="https://doi.org/10.21/2012/nd.201 - 3.2 The Authority has the following protocols and processes in place which demonstrate the core principles as required by the CIPFA/SOLACE Delivering Good Governance in Local Government Framework 2016:
+A copy of the code is available at hwfire.cmis.uk.com/hwfire/Documents/DocumentLibrary.aspx or may be obtained from Hereford & Worcester Fire and Rescue Service Headquarters, 2 Kings Court, Charles Hastings Way, Worcester, WR5 1JR. - 3.2 The Authority had the following protocols and processes in place in 2017/18 which demonstrate the core principles as required by the CIPFA/SOLACE Delivering Good Governance in Local Government Framework 2016: